ikvk/pdf417as_str/README.rst

 pdf417as_str
 ============

-PDF417 barcode font and encoder for it.
+Package for work with pdf417 barcodes without using images.
+Contains font and encoder for it.

 ===================  ===========================================
 Python version       3.3+